-- Preventing a production application from being inspected in a debugger or an emulator.
+- Preventing a production application from being inspected in a debugger, or under an emulator, or with a hooking framework.
 Hackers probe applications with debuggers to discover critical flaws and vulnerabilities that they can exploit.

 - Stopping a tampered version of an application from running or reducing its functionality.
 Tamper versions of applications can include malware and the end user is unaware.

 - Prevent an application from running when a hooking framework is present.
 Hackers use hooking frameworks to inspect runtime behavior and application data, and to modify application behavior at runtime in order to bypass security protections.

 PreEmptive Protection for .NET, Java, Android and iOS Apps

 PreEmptive's Runtime Application Self-Protection and App Hardening provides control to manage material risks stemming from unauthorized application decompilation, modification, debugging and data probing that:

 - Does not require coding to secure and harden applications or the deployment of runtime agents to capture and respond to production attacks

 - Fits seamlessly into your preferred DevOps and Secure Application Lifecycle Management process

 - Combines passive and active measures to thwart would be attackers

 - Is used by 400 of the Fortune 500 companies